RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 - On the monitored system (the Docker host), install required Wazuh module dependency `pip install docker`

-- Configure the Docker listener in the RHEL Agent
+- Configure the Docker listener in the CentOS Agent

 ```xml
 <ossec_config>